bieganski/zso/README.md

-# zso
-My solutions for Advanced Topics in Operating Systems at MIMUW
+# Advanced Topics in Operating Systems